 Irish American Mickey Rourke plays an IRA bomber who leaves the group after he accidentally kills a bus full of children.
 The IRA want him back and a local gangster needs him too in order to take out a rival to his power.
 Although Rourke’s accent is shockingly bad, the movie also stars a very young Liam Neeson which will almost make up for it.

 Bruce Willis, who plays a lone gunman, stumbles in to a Texan town called Jericho where Irish and Italian gangs are feuding.
 Willis uses the opportunity to make a profit from the two gangs until a good Mexican woman changes his ways.

 “The Courier” (1988)

 Ireland’s former Ambassador for Culture, Gabriel Byrne, stars in this action packed movie about a courier at the D-Day Courier Service.
-He mistakenly finds a pile of money in his regular delivery.
+He accidentally finds a pile of money in his regular delivery.
 He does some digging only to discover that the messenger company is a front for a drug ring.